ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 Now that we have an environment, we can create the YAML pipeline using the following steps _(see [create your first pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-yaml?view=azure-devops) for a more detailed description)_:

-- In the left menu of Azure DevOps choose Pipelines > Pipelines.
+- In the menu of Azure DevOps choose Pipelines > Pipelines.
 - Click the 'New pipeline' button.
 - Select the source where you want to store your YAML pipeline.
 - Select the repository where you want to store your YAML pipeline.